siddharth-maddali/siddharth-maddali.github.io/_posts/2019-5-1-a-fast-mesh-refinement-algorithm.md

 categories: [programming, computational geometry]
 tags: [mesh, matlab, octave]
 ---

 {% include mathjax.html %}
+A way to quickly generate spherical meshes recursively from Platonic solids, and an efficient Matlab/Octave implementation.

 ## <a name="intro"></a>Introduction
 This post describes an algorithm I devised to refine a geodesic Delaunay mesh to the desired resolution.